krfkeith/piccol/docs/source/DOCS.rst

 Piccol has three kinds of identifiers:

+.. index:: Type identifiers

 **Type identifiers**

     Typenames *must* start with a capital letter, otherwise it is a syntax error!
     Capital letters are the ASCII characters ``[A-Z]``.
 (No Unicode support yet.)

     Regex: ``[A-Z][A-Za-z0-9_]*``